 Dental offices have been opening up.
 Your office will be contacting you or if you need to find a dental office, you may now call for regular appointments.

 Farmer Markets have been happening in some communities.
 More are opening up in the coming weeks.

 OUTDOOR SEASONAL ATTRACTIONS

 Outdoor seasonal attractions are starting to open for the season.
-Green Meadows Petting Farm will open May 29.
+Green Meadows Petting Farm opened May 29.

 The Shalom Wildlife Center in West Bend is open.

 The Milwaukee County Zoo is reopened on June 13.

 Exercise boutiques, gyms, and workout facilities are starting to make plans to open.